Dimerization and spin-decoupling in two-leg Heisenberg ladder with frustrated trimer rungs: Introduction

 \section{Introduction}

 In this paper we study a model of a frustrated spin $S=\sfrac{1}{2}$ Heisenberg ladder antiferromagnet that is motivated by a quasi-one-dimensional (1D) reduction of the trimer magnet Ba$_4$Ir$_3$O$_{10}$ \cite{Wilkens91,Stitzer02,Cao20}.
 That material is a member of the hexagonal perovskite family considered a potential host for quantum spin liquid behavior \cite{Nguyen20}.
 It consists of a layered structure with two-dimensional (2D) planes where trimer units interconnected into a quasi-hexagonal structure [cf. \Fig{fig:model}(b)].
 The magnetism comes from trimer units that host three Ir$^{4+}$ spin-half ions located within face-sharing octahedra.
-The dimensional reduction to 1D is partially justified by the experimental observation that the magnetic excitations in this insulating material have virtually no dispersion in two spatial directions.
-This fact is consistent with extremely low Neel ordering temperature $T_N = 0.2\, \mathrm{K}$ for the material where the bandwidth of the spin excitations by the Heisenberg couplings is of several hundreds of Kelvin.
-Thus, this material may be instrumental to the investigation of the long-standing speculation that 2D frustrated magnets might support quantum disordered states with neutral spin-1/2 excitations known as spinons~\cite{Balents_NP_07_frustration}.
+The dimensional reduction to 1D is partially justified by experimental indications, and is consistent with an extremely low Neel ordering temperature $T_N = 0.2\, \mathrm{K}$ for the material where the bandwidth of the spin excitations by the Heisenberg couplings is of several hundreds of Kelvin \cite{Cao20}, spanning nearly four orders of magnitude in energy scales.
+This material may thus be instrumental to the investigation of the long-standing speculation that 2D frustrated magnets might support quantum disordered states with neutral spin-1/2 excitations known as spinons~\cite{Balents_NP_07_frustration}.

-Our interest in this system is driven by its unusual spin arrangement (see Fig. \ref{fig:model}).
+Our interest in this system is driven by its unusual spin arrangement as schematically depicted in Fig. \ref{fig:model}.
 This arrangement is conducive to several interesting effects.
 In its classical Ising limit, the system exhibits a frustration-driven ultra-narrow phase crossover at finite temperature \cite{Yin_MPT,Yin_icecreamcone}.
-For the quantum case, as we will demonstrate here, the excitation spectrum contains a soft gapless mode separated from the other excitations by a gap in the limit of weak interchain coupling $J_2,J_3 \ll J_1$.
-The main contribution to the spectral weight of this mode comes from the central spins.
+For the quantum case, as we will demonstrate in this work, the excitation spectrum contains a soft gapless mode separated from the other excitations by a gap in the limit of weak interchain coupling $J_2,J_3 \ll J_1$.
+The main contribution to the spectral weight of this mode comes from the central spins on the rungs.
+These spins nearly decouple from the system due to frustration, and only experience an effective weak higher-order interaction amongst each other.
 As far as the spins located on the legs of the ladder are concerned, most of their spectral weight is located at higher energies in agreement with experimental observations.